Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 \subsubsection{Blockchain-based Topology}

-As one of the decentralized methods for FL, there have been numerous blockchain-based topologies presented in the prior art.
+As one of the decentralized methods for FL, numerous blockchain-based topologies have been presented in previous works.
 The blockchains combined with FL aim at replacing the central server for generating the global model.
+Fig. \ref{fig:fl-blockchain} displays a typical blockchain-based FL topology.
+The highlighted works of blockchain-based topology are shown in Table \ref{table:BlockchainHW}.
 The potential benefits of introducing blockchains in FL systems include the following:

 \begin{itemize} \item Placement of model training \item Incentive mechanism to attract more participants \item Decentralized privacy \item Defending poison attacks \item Cross verification \end{itemize}